The Center for Jewish History welcomes researchers, scholars and visitors of all backgrounds.

 DVD players for use with Center for Jewish History material only are available via a laptop from the IT department under the following conditions:

 Kindly reserve the laptop 7 days prior to your visit noting that you will be using a DVD.
 In your request state from which of the partner collections the DVD will be provided (AJHS, American Sephardi Federation, Leo Baeck Institute, YIVO Institute for Jewish Research or Yeshiva University Museum).
 Before reserving, make sure you have clearance for use of the DVD from the partner organization.
-You may then make your reservation by calling: (212) 294-8301 extension 5101 or via e-mail.

 Users may connect their own laptop computers in the Lillian Goldman Reading Room and in the Genealogy Institute.